 0/4 – Introduction

-We provide a mix of services, tailored to each project’s requirement.
+We provide a mix of services, tailored to each client's and each project’s requirements.

-Powerful maps that enable change need to be carefully crafted: simple but not simplistic, comprehensive but not overwhelming, engaging but not distracting.
+To effectively drive change, maps must be carefully crafted: simple but not simplistic, comprehensive but not overwhelming, engaging but not distracting.

-Our team has the experience and expertise to guide you through every step of the journey.
-We can lead and produce all the work, or we can partner with your team to provide the right support along the way.
+Our team has the experience and expertise to guide you through each step of the journey and find the right balance.
+Projects can be structured such that we lead and produce all the work, or we can partner with your team to provide the right support along the way.

-Our aim is to increase people’s ability to deal with complexity in the long run and we flex our ways of working to your needs.
+Our aim is to increase people’s ability to deal with complexity and implement lasting solutions, and we flex our ways of working to those ends and to your needs.

-Check out 'How we work' in more detail and contact us to discuss what could be your own journey.
+Check out 'How we work' for more details, and contact us to discuss what your own journey might look like.

 1/4 – Problem Definition

 Clear problem definition is important in dealing with complex issues.
-We explore relevant angles and perspectives to determine the critical elements to be considered; the tangible and intangible, the key players, the system dysfunctions.
+We explore relevant angles and perspectives to determine the critical elements; the tangible and intangible, the key players, the system dysfunctions.

-We help develop a first hypothesis to help define the problem and establish the system boundaries that delineate your map and within which you want to effect change.
+From that exploration we develop an initial hypothesis: a first-cut at defining the problem and the system boundary, and outlining the terrain within which you want to effect change.

 How We Do It

-We use diagnostic questionnaires and check-lists, conduct interviews, run workshops, engage stakeholders
+We run diagnostic surveys, conduct interviews and desk research, run workshops, and engage stakeholders.

 We synthesise these inputs to determine key issues and probable boundaries.